zio/zio/docs/datatypes/contextual/zservicebuilder.md

 ### From another Service

 Every `ZServiceBuilder` describes an application that requires some services as input and produces some services as output.
-Sometimes when we are creating a dependency, we may need to access and depend on one or several services.
+Sometimes when we are creating a service builder, we may need to access and depend on one or several services.

-The `ZServiceBuilder.fromService` construct a dependency that purely depends on the specified service:
+The `ZServiceBuilder.fromService` construct a service builder that purely depends on the specified service:

 ```scala
 def fromService[A: Tag, B: Tag](f: A => B): ZServiceBuilder[Has[A], Nothing, Has[B]]